Valuing a landlord’s property

 The result is that landlords and residential property owners will hold on to their residential properties with their over valuation rather than sell at a perceived loss.
 This tends to disguise real price falls, as price levels and market valuations rely on market evidence.
 Therefore, weak or falling residential markets will often be signalled by a fall in transactional volumes as by a slump in house prices.

-Importance of up to date valuation
+Importance of up to date property valuation

 For the vast majority of landlords, having an up to date valuation for their residential investment property is not of pressing importance in the same way as having their residential investment property fully let.
 However, where it is significant is if landlords are making important business decisions off the back of the assumed values of their portfolio such as was the case with my unfortunate friend.
 In this situation landlords need to be sure that they are aware of the pitfalls in valuing their residential investment property and make sure that their decision making is not skewed by inaccurate or unrealistic valuations.
 If landlords are thinking of selling then landlord should be ultimately aware that the true value is of their residential investment property is simply ‘what a buyer is able and prepared to pay for it.’